 Gartner CRM market share analysis is based on two factors – estimated market revenues (which is speculative) and individual vendor revenues (which are generally inferred as most vendors do not disclose CRM revenues).

-Most readers of this blog know that I've been periodically tabulating CRM visitor data on CRMsearch.com since 2010.
-To get a perspective from the demand side instead of the supply side, in July I had an outsourced contact center ask 448 visitors what CRM software system they were using.
+Most readers of this blog know that we have been periodically tabulating CRM visitor data on CRMsearch.com since 2010.
+To get a perspective from the demand side instead of the supply side, in July we had an outsourced contact center ask 448 visitors what CRM software system they were using.
 Deducting the responses of visitors who were not using any CRM system, the data revealed the following.